More

 3. “‘ Twas the Night Before Christmas” by Clement C. Moore

 Do you want to excite your little ones about Santa Claus and his secret visit before Christmas night?
-If yes, teach them this poem and ask them to sing it while baking cookies for Santa’s welcome and hanging stockings around the fireplace.
+If yes, teach them this Santa poem and ask them to sing it while baking cookies for Santa’s welcome and hanging stockings around the fireplace.

 Poem’s Snippet: